Lurdusaurus: Description

+Size

 This would equate to a 4 m tail, and a total body length of 9 m.
 It may have been 2 m tall at the hips.
 Based on the length of the ribs, the stomach may have been less than 70 cm off the ground when standing quadrupedally (on all-fours).
 Based on the circumferences of the limbs – 29.5 cm for the humerus and 45.7 cm for the femur – Taquet and Russell estimated that the holotype weighed approximately 5.5 MT, conspicuously heavy for an ornithopod this size.
 In 2016, however, Gregory S. Paul proposed a significantly lower size estimate of 7 m in length and 2.5 MT in body mass.
 The headward dorsal ribs are preserved in their original positions, and show the torso was rather rotund.
 The diverging wings of the ilia and horizontally-orientated tailward dorsal ribs indicate a flat back about 1 m across.